projectcalico/calico/master/reference/calicoctl/commands/node/run.md

                            within the Docker containers that have been networked by the Calico driver.
                            [default: cali]
+     --enable-docker-networking-labeling
+                           Enables adding labels to Docker containers that can be used in policies.
+Setting this flag also disables the default network profiles.
   -c --config=<CONFIG>     Path to the file containing connection
                            configuration in YAML or JSON format.
                            [default: /etc/calico/calicoctl.cfg]